NC-State-Libraries-Workshops/ncsu_apprentice/README.md

 ### Usage

-There are two primary branches to this project.
-You are free to read, and download all the content as long as you comply with the license.
-Switch to the following branches to access the content you want.
+There are two primary branches to this project, master and gh-pages.
+They ideally they should both be current, but gh-pages is what is displayed.
+You are free to read, and download all the content as long as you comply with the license

 ### Materials

-A web based companion tutorial for the workshop.
-It can also act as a stand alone guide.
+A web based companion tutorial for a hands on workshop, but can act as a stand alone tutorial as well.

 Working code for the tutorial and workshop are in the [sample_scripts](https://github.com/psu-data-workshops/introduction_to_r/tree/master/sample_scripts)